South African History Archive

 The South African History Archive Trust, better known as SAHA, is an independent archive dedicated to documenting, supporting and promoting greater awareness of past and contemporary struggles for justice through archival practice, outreach, and the utilisation of the Promotion of Access to Information Act, 2000 (PAIA).
 SAHA was founded in the 1980s as increasing state censorship in South Africa threatened to obscure the struggle against human rights violations and the oppressive political regime of apartheid.
-Since 2012 SAHA has been based at the Women's Gaol Museum, Constitution Hill where it took over responsibility for archiving the Constitution Hill Trust records in addition to its original collection.
+Since 2022, SAHA has been based at the Wits University after a 10-year relocation to Women's Gaol Museum, Constitution Hill where it took over responsibility for archiving the Constitution Hill Trust records in addition to its original collection.

 History

 Origins

 SAHA was founded in 1988 by representatives of the Mass Democratic Movement (MDM).
 The MDM was composed of a variety of anti-apartheid activist organisations including the United Democratic Front (UDF) and the Congress of South African Trade Unions (Cosatu).
 Organisations joining the MDM were dealing with a growing number of restrictions or had been banned by the National Party government.
 In a climate of censorship SAHA was formed by the MDM to keep the records of anti-apartheid organisations safe ensuring the struggles for liberation would be documented.
 In 1987 the Popular History Trust (PHT) in Harare, Zimbabwe, began collecting material from South African political organisations.
 A large quantity of the current SAHA collection was under threat resulting in it being sent to PHT to prevent its destruction by the apartheid state.
 PHT provided a safe location outside of South Africa where the future archival material of SAHA could be protected while remaining accessible.
 In the 1990s the bans on many political parties and activists were lifted making it possible for the archive to return to its country of origin.
 PHT dissolved as an independent organisation in Harare.
 At the legal forming of SAHA in 1991 PHT resources and the collections were transferred to SAHA.